nickjackolaisen/BusinessInitiaitive/_posts/tools/2023-10-31-interest_rates.md

 <p>It's essential to periodically reassess your current loans and compare available options in the market.</p>
 <p>Refinancing may be beneficial under several circumstances:</p>
 <ol type="1">
-    <li><b>1.
-Lower Interest Rates:</b> If market interest rates have dropped since securing your original loan or if your creditworthiness has improved, you might qualify for a lower interest rate that reduces your overall borrowing costs.</li>
+    <li><b>Lower Interest Rates:</b> If market interest rates have dropped since securing your original loan or if your creditworthiness has improved, you might qualify for a lower interest rate that reduces your overall borrowing costs.</li>
-    <li><b>2.
-Improved Loan Terms:</b> You may find loans with better repayment terms or more flexible conditions, such as the option to make additional principal payments without penalty.</li>
+    <li><b>Improved Loan Terms:</b> You may find loans with better repayment terms or more flexible conditions, such as the option to make additional principal payments without penalty.</li>
 </ol>
 <p>However, refinancing may not always be advantageous.</p>
 <p>Be mindful of any prepayment penalties or fees associated with refinancing and weigh these costs against potential savings before making a decision.</p>